rafasoares/cancancan-wiki/Role-Based-Authorization.md

 end
 ```

 Here each role is a separate method which is called.
 You can call one role inside another to define inheritance.
+This assumes you have a `User#roles` method which returns an array of all roles for that user.